liavt/Scheduler/README.md

 #Can I add a feature that everyone will get?
 If it's good enough, I will add it to main branch, and add it to the live.

+#This formatting is trash!
+Do you not know what indentation is?
+I love indentation, and I agree, the formatting is trash.
+However, sadly, the Google Apps Script IDE, which is forced onto you, is terrible with indentation.